MicrosoftDocs/azure-docs/articles/machine-learning/reference-yaml-compute-instance.md

 ## Remarks

-The `az ml compute --type computeinstance` command can be used for managing Azure Machine Learning compute instances.
+The `az ml compute` command can be used for managing Azure Machine Learning compute instances.

 ## Examples